Quantifying spin contamination in algebraic diagrammatic construction theory of electronic excitations: Introduction

 Although the performance of low-order ADC methods for open-shell molecules has been studied,\cite{starcke2009unrestricted,lefrancois2015adapting,paran2022spin} it is yet unclear how significant is spin contamination (SC) in its calculations when starting from the unrestricted (UHF) or restricted open-shell HF (ROHF) reference wavefunctions.
 Does the extent of SC in UHF reference wavefunction correlate with the magnitude of SC in excited states computed using ADC?
 Is it possible to reduce the excited-state SC in ADC calculations by starting with the ROHF reference wavefunction?
 Does SC reduce with increasing order of ADC approximation?
 And, does it affect the accuracy of ADC oscillator strengths and UV/Vis spectra?
 Here, we aim to answer these questions by implementing the calculation of spin operator expectation values in ADC methods and quantifying the SC in neutral excited states of small open-shell molecules.
-This work is a continuation of our earlier study where we investigated the SC in ADC calculations of charged excitations.\cite{stahl2022quantifying}
+This work is a continuation of our earlier study where we investigated the SC in ADC calculations of charged excitations.\cite{stahl2022quantifying} We also note that the ADC methods are closely related to the CC$n$ approximations,\cite{Sneskov:2012p566,Christiansen:1995p409,Hattig:2000p5154,Hattig:2005p37} for which SC has been recently studied in Ref.\@ \citenum{kitsaras:2021p131101}.

 This paper is organized as follows.
 First, we review ADC for the polarization propagator and describe an approach for calculating spin expectation values and contamination (\cref{sec:theory}).
 Next, following the description of our implementation and computational details (\cref{sec:Imp/comp_details}), we present and discuss our calculations of SC in small open-shell molecules, correlating the errors in spin expectation values with the errors in computed excitation energies (\cref{sec:results:energies}) and oscillator strengths (\cref{sec:results:osc_strengths}).
 Finally, in \cref{sec:results:phenyl}, we carry out a study of phenyl radical UV/Vis spectrum where we analyze the effect of SC on the energies and intensities of individual electronic transitions.